Dekperah/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory
+This script lists all the files and directories of the current directory, separated by commas (,)